reso-lang/reso/README.md

 - `/bytes[index: usize].get() -> u8`: Returns the byte at the specified index.
 - `/substring.get(start: usize, end: usize) -> String`: Returns a substring starting at the specified index and ending before the specified index.

-Every primitive type has a `to_string()` method to convert the value to a string representation.
+Every primitive type has a `toString()` method to convert the value to a string representation.
 Furthermore, the `print()` and `println()` functions can be used to output a String to the console.

 ## Prerequisites